Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Antibiotic treatment is recommended for dogs with Lyme disease who show clinical signs.

-Antibiotic Name Recommended Dose (Dog) Course of Treatment Precautions
+Antibiotic Name Recommended Dose (Dog) Treatment Course Precautions

-Doxycycline 10 mg/kg, PO, q12h At least 30 days Complies with ACVIM guidelines, pay attention to taking it with food to reduce gastrointestinal irritation, and avoid taking it with calcium/magnesium-containing products
+Doxycycline 10 mg/kg, PO, q12h At least 30 days Complies with ACVIM guidelines, pay attention to taking it with food to reduce gastrointestinal irritation, and avoid taking it with products containing calcium/magnesium.

-Amoxicillin 20 mg/kg, PO, q8-12h At least 30 days Suitable for puppies or dogs who are intolerant to doxycycline
+Amoxicillin 20 mg/kg, PO, q8-12h At least 30 days Suitable for puppies or dogs that are intolerant to doxycycline.

-Cefovecin 8 mg/kg, SC, once every 14 days 2-3 injections Long-acting injection, suitable for dogs with difficulty in oral administration
+Cefovecin 8 mg/kg, SC, once every 14 days 2-3 injections Long-acting injectable, suitable for dogs with difficulty in oral administration

-Treatment plans should be individualized and adjusted according to clinical response.
+Treatment regimens should be individualized and adjusted according to clinical response.
 Whether asymptomatic but antibody-positive dogs need treatment is still controversial and requires comprehensive risk assessment.

 Treatment Monitoring

-• Symptoms may recur after treatment, and the owner needs to be informed.
+• Symptoms may recur after treatment ends, and the owner needs to be informed.

-• Routine monitoring of treatment effectiveness through antibody titers is currently not recommended, as antibodies may persist.
-For dog breeds at risk for kidney disease (such as Labradors and Golden Retrievers), regular urinalysis (UPC testing) is recommended to monitor proteinuria.
+• Routine monitoring of treatment efficacy through antibody titers is not currently recommended because antibodies may persist.
+For dog breeds at risk of kidney disease (such as Labrador, Golden Retriever), regular urine analysis (UPC testing) is recommended to monitor proteinuria.

 Tick Control

-• Ectoparasiticides: Use proven effective tick repellents and killers (such as spot-on, oral medications, or collars containing fluralaner, afoxolaner, fipronil, etc.).
+• Ectoparasiticides: Use proven effective tick repellents and killers (such as spot-on, oral medications, or collars containing fluralaner, afoxolaner, fipronil, and other ingredients).

-• Inspection: After outdoor activities, carefully check the dog's entire body, especially areas where ticks are prone to attach, such as behind the ears, armpits, groin, and between the toes, and remove any ticks found in time.
+• Inspection: After outdoor activities, carefully inspect the dog's entire body, especially areas where ticks are prone to attach, such as behind the ears, armpits, groin, and between the toes, and remove any ticks found in a timely manner.

 Vaccination

-There are vaccines available for canine Lyme disease.
-The decision to vaccinate should be based on individual risk assessment (such as the prevalence of the area of residence, lifestyle, etc.).
+Vaccines are available for canine Lyme disease.
+The decision to vaccinate should be based on individual risk assessment (e.g., prevalence in the area of residence, lifestyle, etc.).
 It is recommended to discuss the pros and cons of the vaccine in detail with a veterinarian.

 Owner Education

-Raising pet owners' awareness of the risks and prevention measures of Lyme disease is crucial.
+Raising pet owners' awareness of the risks and preventive measures of Lyme disease is crucial.

 Tashikin Products and Support

 Tashikin is committed to providing veterinarians with accurate and reliable Lyme disease diagnostic solutions.
-Our Lyme disease antibody rapid test strip has the following unique advantages:
+Our Lyme disease test has the following unique advantages:

-• >99% consistency with ELISA/Western Blot: clinically verified by multiple centers
+• >99% consistency with ELISA/Western Blot: Verified by multi-center clinical trials

-• Fast results in 10 minutes: suitable for immediate in-clinic diagnosis
+• Rapid results in 10 minutes: Suitable for immediate in-clinic diagnosis

-• Simple operation: no special equipment required, whole blood/serum/plasma can be tested
+• Easy to operate: No special equipment is required, whole blood/serum/plasma can be tested

 Call to Action (CTA)